Summer Travel Study

 If you have strict dietary requirements you may encounter difficulty finding suitable food.
 Please let us know when you apply for the program if you have any special dietary needs, as well as any physical or medical conditions.
 We will advise you accordingly.

-In the past this program has included visits to the National Archives, British Museum, Keat’s House and many historical walks through London.
+The program consists of classroom discussion, visits to museums and galleries, and walking tours that will familiarize students with the contemporary cityscape while also bringing the past to life.
+In the past, this program has included visits to the National Archives, British Museum, Keat’s House and many historical walks through London.
 A schedule of excursions will be available at a later date.

 The program also allows plenty of free time and encourages students to explore London on their own.
 If you plan on traveling extensively, we recommend that you budget additional spending money.